 By the end of the module, you should be able to:

 - critically assess a range of research methods appropriate for exploring violence and abuse

 - develop and present an analysis of data on violence against women and/or children

 - design a research plan, linking research questions to methodological and/or evaluative approaches

 - recognise ethical issues and practices when researching violence and evaluating interventions

 Former students have gone on to:

 This course is delivered from 10am to 5pm.
 The dates for the next intake in 2023/24 academic year are as follows:

 The teaching methods will include group work, lectures, guest lectures, workshops and audio-visual material.
 Case study material will be supplied as well as recommended reading to support each session.

-Please download the London Met Enrolment Form 2021-22 and send it to firstname.lastname@example.org.
+Please download the Enrolment form 2023-24, please complete and send it to firstname.lastname@example.org.